 Cookware, small appliances, pictures, vases, artificial flowers, etc. in good condition can help our families establish a better environment in their homes.
 These can come to Operation Breakthrough in our parents’ give-away area.

 Furniture and Appliances

 We accept household furniture and appliances on a limited basis.
 These items must be in good working condition.
 Furniture is provided to our families through a regular distribution that is coordinated by our Family Advocates.
-We cannot accept furniture at our location at 3039 Troost.
-Furniture is sorted and stored at our warehouse at 75th and Spruce.
-We have a very limited ability to pick up furniture but can occasionally do so if given enough notice.
-We ask that you call our donation line at 816-329-5263 to learn what items we are in need of, when our next distribution is scheduled for and what pick-up or delivery options are currently available.
+If you wish to have furniture picked up, please call Zach at 816-329-5205 to learn what items we are in need of, when our next distribution is scheduled for and what pick-up or delivery options are currently available.

 We do not accept the following:

 - Televisions that are older than 5 years.
 The date is on the back of the television.

 - Any electronic items or computers not in working order.

 - Items broken, not in good condition, soiled clothing, old magazines.